A Two-Time-Scale Stochastic Optimization Framework with Applications in Control and Reinforcement Learning: Finite-Time Complexity of Two-Time-Scale SGD

 In addition, there exists a constant $c_{\tau}\in(0,1)$ such that for any $k>\tau_k$ we have

-{ We carefully come up with the constants and conditions in \eqref{notation:Kcal} and \eqref{notation:constant_C} to prevent an excessively large step size from destroying the stability of the updates.
-We also note that $\Kcal$ is a constant that only depends on the structures of the function $f$ and the constants involved in the step sizes in \eqref{stepsizes}.}
+We carefully come up with the constants and conditions in \eqref{notation:Kcal} and \eqref{notation:constant_C} to prevent an excessively large step size from destroying the stability of the updates.
+We note that $\Kcal$ is a constant that only depends on the quantities involved in the step sizes in \eqref{stepsizes}.

-\subsubsection{Strong Convexity}
+\subsection{Strong Convexity}

 We consider the following assumption on function $f$.